junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Do not give tetanus antitoxin made from horse serum, which should only be used in livestock, not people.

-If a person who is not fully vaccinated against tetanus has a severe wound likely to cause tetanus (see p.89), before he develops the signs of tetanus, inject 250 U (1 vial) of antitetanus immunoglobulin.
+If a person who is not fully vaccinated against tetanus has a severe wound likely to cause tetanus (see [page 89](#page-89)), before he develops the signs of tetanus, inject 250 U (1 vial) of antitetanus immunoglobulin.

 If a person develops the signs of tetanus, inject 5,000 U of antitetanus immunoglobulin.